 The lac Mines D’or, situated about 7 kms from Morzine, is an artificial fishing lake that was created by the people of Morzine in 1981.
 It is approximately 2000 square metres and up to 5 metres deep.
 The lake is situated 2/3 in the commune of Samoens and 1/3 in Morzine area.
 There is a boardwalk all the way around the lake.
 The lake is well stocked with trout and the fishermen are allowed to retrieve a maximum of 5 per day as long as they are over 25cms long!

-There are two menus both very reasonable priced at €14 (plat – omelette and green salad ) and €16 (plat – beignets and green salad) – both offer charcuterie to start including home made pate and butter and a selection of home made cheeses to finish, including goats cheeses and Tomme.
+There are two menus both very reasonably priced at €14 (plat – omelette and green salad ) and €16 (plat – beignets and green salad) – both offer charcuterie to start including homemade pate and butter and a selection of homemade cheeses to finish, including goats cheeses and Tomme.
 Everything is produced here on the farm and tasted absolutely so fresh and delicious.
-There is also a small choice of other dishes including fondue and raclette and some great looking homemade desserts, including that classic Savoyard speciality of tarte aux myrtilles (blueberry tart) the service was very good and friendly – this is a family run auberge.
+There is also a small choice of other dishes including fondue and raclette and some great looking homemade desserts, including that classic Savoyard speciality of Tarte aux myrtilles (blueberry tart) the service was very good and friendly – this is a family run auberge.

-The Auberge de Fréterolles is open every day except Sundays in the summer from around mid June to the end of September (good idea to call ahead at the beginning and end of the summer season to check they are open) They do take reservations and judging by how popular Saturday lunch was – I’ll book next time!
+The Auberge de Fréterolles is open every day in the summer from around mid June to the end of September (good idea to call ahead at the beginning and end of the summer season to check they are open) They do take reservations and judging by how popular Saturday lunch was – I’ll book next time!
+I believe that this summer season of 2018 they are open on Sundays – but call first to check!

 The Ferme and Auberge de Freterolles is run by the famille Boisier.
 Tel 06 08 57 58 33

-I enjoyed this lunch at my own expense and this is my opinion of my personal experience at the Auberge de Freterolles
+I enjoyed this lunch at my own expense and this is my opinion of my personal experience at the Auberge de Freterolles.
+It is a good idea to book especially at weekends as this is a popular lunch spot in the mountains!

 All photos ©Copyright Caro Blackwell